vineetadas/OCT_Classification_GAN/README.md

 The remaining trained data should be placed in: data/unlabeled

 # Training
-The model can be trained to reproduced with command: python train.py
+The model can be trained with the command: python train.py

 # Testing